-The move by the Congress government at the Centre in 1965 to impose Hindi on Tamizh population was the root cause of Congress being wiped out of Tamil Nadu.
-The rise of the Dravida Munnettra Kazhakam (DMK) was also due to this imposition of Hindi.
+The move by the Congress government at the Centre in 1965 to impose Hindi on Thamizh population was the root cause of Congress being wiped out of Thamizh Nadu.
+Rise of Dravida Munnettra Kazhakam (DMK) was also due to this imposition of Hindi.

-It was bit easier for Mallus as the language Malayalam had nearly all the alphabets as the Devanagari script of the Hindi Language.
-Malayalam language is closer to Tamizh. but has borrowed its vocabulary and grammar from Sanskrit.
-For a Tamizhan it was a nightmare to learn Hindi as Tamizh, being the oldest Indian language had limited consonants – only one ‘ka’ (க) in place of ka (क), kha (ख), ga (ग), gha (घ) and similarly for all other sets of consonants.
-The Hindi Pundits never understood this very basic issue (and till date they do not seem to understand this fact or try and gloss over this fact – else they would have to accept that Tamizh is older and more sacred than Sanskrit – hence, where would the ‘Indian Nationalists’ hide their faces.)
+It was bit easier for Mallus as the language Malayalam has nearly all the alphabets as the Devanagari script of Hindi Language.
+Malayalam language is closer to Thamizh, but has borrowed its vocabulary and grammar from Sanskrit.
+For a Thamizhan it is a nightmare to learn Hindi as Thamizh, being the oldest Indian language has limited consonants – only one ‘ka’ (க) in place of ka (क), kha (ख), ga (ग), gha (घ) and similarly for all other sets of consonants.
+The Hindi Pundits never understood this very basic issue (and till date they do not seem to understand this fact or try and gloss over this fact) – else they would have to accept that Thamizh is older and more sacred than Sanskrit.
+Where would the ‘Indian Nationalists’ hide their faces then?

 Hindi propagated in the seventies and eighties by various governmental organisations also had its effect.
-The Hindi terms coined by them to replace commonly spoken English words were so confusing that even the Hindi speaking population of North India would have a run for their money.
-The national Television Doordarshan and the All India Radio spewed out those tough Hindi words with venom.
-This resulted in many homes in South India switching off their TV sets at 8:45 PM – the commencement of Hindi national telecast.
+Hindi terms coined by them to replace commonly spoken English words were so confusing that even Hindi speaking population of North India would have had a run for their money.
+National Television – Doordarshan – and All India Radio spewed out those tough Hindi words with venom.
+This resulted in many homes in South India switching off their TV sets at 8:45 PM – on commencement of Hindi national telecast.

-In the eighties, with the opening up of media space for private players resulted in the new channels using a medium – a mix of Hindi and English – which could be better understood by everyone.
+In the eighties, opening up of media space for private players resulted in new channels using a medium – a mix of Hindi and English – which could be better understood by everyone.